kk663/znn-release/docs/tutorial.rst

     function linear
     size 2

 The ``.znn`` file is comprised of two primary objects -- nodes and edges.
-An object declaration consists of the type ``nodes`` or ``edges`` followed by its name on a new line followed by its parameters.
+An object declaration consists of the type ``nodes`` or ``edges`` followed by its name on the same line and then followed by its parameters.

 3. Training
 -----------